A detailed statistical analysis of the mass profiles of galaxy clusters: Abstract

 \section{Abstract}

-The distribution of dark matter in the halos that surround galaxies and galaxy clusters has been probed observationally, theoretically, and in numerical simulations.
-Yet there is still confusion about which of several suggested parameterized models is the better representation, and whether these models are truly universal.
-We use the observed temperature and density profiles of the intracluster medium of 11 relaxed galaxy clusters to investigate mass models for the dark matter halo using a thorough statistical analysis.
+The distribution of mass in the halos of galaxies and galaxy clusters has been probed observationally, theoretically, and in numerical simulations.
+Yet there is still confusion about which of several suggested parameterized models is the better representation, and whether these models are universal.
+We use the temperature and density profiles of the intracluster medium as measured by X-ray observations of 11 relaxed galaxy clusters to investigate mass models for the halo using a thorough Bayesian statistical analysis.
 We make careful comparisons between two- and three-parameter models, including the issue of a universal third parameter.
-We find that, of the two-parameter models, the NFW is still the best representation, but we also find moderate statistical evidence that a generalized three-parameter NFW model with a freely varying inner slope is preferred, despite penalizing against the extra degree of freedom.
-There is a strong indication that this inner slope needs to be determined for each cluster individually, some clusters have central cores and others have steep cusps.
-This implies that X-ray observations do not support the idea of a universal inner slope, but perhaps show a hint of a dependence with redshift or mass.
-The mass-concentration relation of our sample is in reasonable agreement with the latest predictions based on numerical simulations.
+We find that, of the two-parameter models, the NFW is the best representation, but we also find moderate statistical evidence that a generalized three-parameter NFW model with a freely varying inner slope is preferred, despite penalizing against the extra degree of freedom.
+There is a strong indication that this inner slope needs to be determined for each cluster individually, i.e.~some clusters have central cores and others have steep cusps.
+The mass-concentration relation of our sample is in reasonable agreement with predictions based on numerical simulations.

 \keywords{dark matter --- galaxies: clusters: general --- X-rays: galaxies: clusters}